What Not Do If Charged With A DUI

 Mistake 1: Submitting to the Field Sobriety Tests

 A police officer develops probable cause by conducting a DUI investigation.
 Police officers do this by having a suspect submit to field sobriety tests.
-These test include the Horizontal Gaze Nystagmus Test (HGN, a.k.a. the pupil/follow my pen test), the finger to nose test, the walk and turn, one leg stand, and the Rhomberg Modified (Alphabet Test).
+These tests include the Horizontal Gaze Nystagmus Test (HGN, a.k.a. the pupil/follow my pen test), the finger to nose test, the walk and turn, one-leg stand, Romberg Modified (balance test), and ABC alphabet test.
+Of these tests, only the HGN, walk and turn, and one-leg stand is even approved by NHTSA as standardized field sobriety tests.

-If an officer asks you to step outside of the vehicle to perform these tests, just say no. These tests are called Standardized Field Sobriety Tests.
+If an officer asks you to perform these tests, just say no. These tests are called Standardized Field Sobriety Tests.
 You are not legally required to perform these tests even if an officer asks you to do so.

 Each officer explains and measures these tests differently.
 Each roadside stop has different terrain and weather conditions.
 Poor performance can be caused by nervousness, fatigue, or physical impairment.